Canon 5D vs Nikon P900

-The Canon EOS 5D and the Nikon Coolpix P900 are two digital cameras that were revealed to the public, respectively, in August 2005 and March 2015.
+The Canon EOS 5D and the Nikon Coolpix P900 are two digital cameras that were officially introduced, respectively, in August 2005 and March 2015.
 The 5D is a DSLR, while the P900 is a fixed lens compact.
 The cameras are based on a full frame (5D) and a 1/2.3-inch (P900) sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Nikon provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 12.7 megapixels, whereas the Nikon provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D vs Nikon P900

-The side-by-side display below illustrates the physical size and weight of the Canon 5D and the Nikon P900.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Canon 5D and the Nikon P900 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D – represents the basis for the calculations across all the size and weight measures).